 We aim to increase safety at Stannol by continuously improving processes and measures in the workplace.
-In 2023, we have not yet been able to achieve a zero rate for accidents at work and will therefore meet with the plant and production management again at the beginning of 2024 to further improve workplace design.
+In 2024, there was only one work accident, but this was not due to work and safety measures.
+Nevertheless, we are aiming for a zero rate for accidents at work.
+We continue to meet with the occupational safety officer and the plant and production management to further improve workplace design.

 It is anchored in the corporate strategy that concrete training and development measures for employees are agreed at each annual employee meeting and reflected upon and discussed for the past year.
-As a long-established and family-run company, Stannol is aware that people are the most important potential.
+As a long-established and family run company, Stannol is aware that people are the most important potential.
 We therefore work continuously on employee satisfaction and fundamentally strive to provide a fair and good working environment.
-Stannol does not have its own sustainability department and is currently unable to define and implement any more detailed sub-targets in this area due to capacity constraints.
+Stannol does not have its own sustainability department and is currently unable to define and implement any more detailed sub targets in this area due to capacity constraints.